hammerheim-game/hammerheim-rules/5-warbands.md

 the Priest of Taal start with one prays generated at random.
 See the Magic section for details.
 In addition the Priest of Taal may learn a new Pray instead on a new skill.
-Strictures: Priests of Taal may never wear armour.
+Strictures: Priests of Taal may never wear armor.
 ##### Henchmen

 (Brought in groups of 1-5)